The MP/EP Split – Five Years On

 Now as we near five years of separation and see the consequences of the actions of both sides, it is worthwhile to reflect for just a few moments on what has passed in the years that have followed.
 From an objective standpoint – without discussing the separation of Old Calendarists or the issue of grace in the world orthodox – the actions, particularly of Moscow, in the time that have passed truly reveals a very confused ecclesiology and one that sheds quite a bit of light on how this current separation has nothing to do with theology and only truly involves ecclesiological disputes to the extent they impact the power and reach of Moscow.

 The initial break was established on October 15, 2018, in reaction to Constantinople’s papal designs and uncanonical encroachment into the Ukraine.
 Met.
-Hilarion of the DECR stated unequivocally that the EP was not schismatic: “As of today, we have very clearly stated: the fact that the Patriarchate of Constantinople has recognized a schismatic structure means for us that Constantinople itself is now in schism.
+Hilarion of the DECR stated unequivocally that the EP was schismatic: “As of today, we have very clearly stated: the fact that the Patriarchate of Constantinople has recognized a schismatic structure means for us that Constantinople itself is now in schism.
 It has identified itself with a schism.
 Accordingly, we cannot have the full Eucharistic communion with it.”
 It has also been stated as “one who joins himself to schism, becomes schismatic.”
 Now, this declaration and determination of the Holy Synod is very significant, because there have been numerous separations and breaks in communion in the Church that were not considered schismatic, but merely temporary breaks owning almost always to human frailty.
 They have been healed via repentance or even common confession without issues of the presence of grace or other the need to rebaptize or reordain the faithful or clergy of one of the parties to the break.
-Example of this are replete in the history of the Church and anyone who tells you that whenever there is a break in communion one side must be schismatic, they are simply lying or uninformed about church history.
+Example of this are replete in the history of the Church and anyone who tells you that whenever there is a break in communion one side must be schismatic, they are simply lying for personal motives or uninformed about church history.
 So the declaration that the EP is schismatic is a big deal.
 It does matter that those words are used.
 Because it does has ramifications about the existence of grace and the recognition of mysteries.
 And this is the manner in which Moscow chose to proceed.

 Thereafter, their actions further reflected a belief that these errors are not a mere administrative disagreement, but actually a break from the Church.
 For example, they further broke communion with bishops that recognized or concelebrated with the OCU structure.
 The Archbishop of Athens was struck from Moscow’s diptychs (though apparently seven dissenting Greek metropolitans are apparently still considered not in schism).
 Shortly thereafter, the Pope of Alexandria and his synod was stricken.
 Following this, Moscow established a mission and accepted parishes under its protection in the canonical territory of Alexandria.
 This resulted in Alexandria likewise severing communion with Moscow.
 They also purported to depose a Russian metropolitan for interference on their territory.
 In 2020, communion with Cyprus was also broken following their recognition of the OCU.
 Moscow further gave life to its vision that the EP and all supporters of the OCU are in schism by stationing priests in Turkey.